DiceDB/dice/docs/src/content/deleted-realtime-leaderboard.md

 ---

 In the world of gaming, leaderboards are essential for tracking player rankings and improving engagement.
-DiceDB is an in-memory, real-time, and reactive database with Redis and SQL support optimized for modern hardware and building real-time applications.
+DiceDB is an open source, reactive, scalable, highly available, unified cache optimized for modern hardware.
 In this tutorial, we'll walk through the process of creating a gaming leaderboard using DiceDB CLI commands, without relying on any SDK.

 Prerequisites: